spacealtctrl/sony_sm8550_SukiSU_SUSFS/README.md

 13th October 2025 – Final update, v1.5.12
 Moving to Android 16 (LineageOS 23.0), so no longer personally tested.
-Feel free to **fork and continue** android 15 user 😊!
+Feel free to **fork and continue** for Android 15 users! 😊

 # LineageOS 22.2 Custom Kernel - SukiSU Ultra for Sony Xperia 1 V & 5 V